-- (a) All temporary military training activities shall, in addition to the other conditions, also comply with the following conditions: - (i) No permanent structures shall be constructed. - (ii) The activity shall not require excavation (permanent or mechanical), unless provided for in this District Plan. - (iii) The duration of any temporary military training activity shall not exceed 31 consecutive days. - (iv) Noise generated from mobile sources (other than weapons firing and use of explosives) shall be assessed in accordance with and not exceed the limits as set out in Table 2 of NZS 6803:1999 Acoustics Construction noise.
+- (a) All temporary military training activities shall comply with the following conditions: - (i) No permanent structures shall be constructed. - (ii) The activity shall not require excavation (permanent or mechanical), unless provided for in this District Plan. - (iii) The duration of any temporary military training activity shall not exceed 31 consecutive days. - (iv) Noise generated from mobile sources (other than weapons firing and use of explosives) shall be assessed in accordance with and not exceed the limits as set out in Table 2 of NZS 6803:1999 Acoustics - Construction noise.